WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 flushed, the embedder defines how to handle uncaught exceptions.
 Otherwise, the found enclosing try block is the catching try block.

-A throw inside the body of a catch block is never caught by the corresponding try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

 Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered after possible block parameters were popped.

-Then in case of a try-catch block, tagged catch blocks are tried in the order they appear in the catching try block, until one matches.
-If a matched tagged catch block is found, control is transferred to the body of the catch block, and the arguments of the exception are pushed back onto the stack.
+Then catch clauses are tried in the order they appear in the catching try block, until one matches.
+If a matching catch clause is found, control is transferred to the label that catch clause, and the arguments of the exception are pushed back onto the stack.
 In addition, an exception reference is pushed to the stack that represents the caught exception.

-Otherwise, control is transferred to the body of the `catch_all` block, if any.
+Otherwise, control is transferred to the label of the `catch_all` clause, if present.
-However, unlike tagged catch blocks, the constructor arguments are not pushed onto the operand stack.
+However, unlike regular catch blocks, the constructor arguments are not pushed onto the operand stack.
 However, an exception reference is still pushed to the stack.

-If no tagged catch blocks were matched, and the catching try block doesn't have a `catch_all` block, the exception is rethrown.
+If no catch clauses were matched, the exception is rethrown.

-If control is transferred to the body of a catch block, and the last instruction in the body is executed, control then exits the try block.

-If the selected catch block does not throw an exception, it must yield the value(s) specified by the type annotation on the corresponding catching try block.

 Note that a caught exception can be rethrown using the `rethrow` instruction.